 Originally from California, over the years Mike Bezemek has become a raft guide, a river researcher, a kayaker, a college teacher, a mountain biker, a writer, a pretty-bad skier, a photographer, a shaky-legged paddleboarder, an editor, a shaky-legged packrafter—he’s currently interviewing several other sports for future amateurish consideration.

-He’s the author of four books, including Paddling the John Wesley Powell Route: Exploring the Green and Colorado Rivers, a narrated guide which combines a multi-chapter retelling of the 1869 Powell expedition with landscape photography, magazine-style articles, and practical planning info.
+He’s the author of four books, including Paddling the John Wesley Powell Route: Exploring the Green and Colorado Rivers, a narrated guide that combines a multi-chapter retelling of the 1869 Powell expedition with landscape photography, magazine-style articles, and practical planning info.
 (Read an excerpt on his blog!)
 He lived for ten years in St. Louis, during which time he published Paddling the Ozarks, a guide to 40 of the region’s best flatwater and whitewater paddling opportunities.